GrumpyGel/mdzWebRequest/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A site I manage integrates to a 3rd Party that updated their SSL connectivity and in doing so restricted the number of allowable ciphers for clients to connect with to 3.
+A site I manage integrates to a 3rd Party that updated their SSL connectivity and in doing so restricted the number of allowable ciphers for clients to connect with to 3 (for TLS 1.2).
 They are as follows:

 TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256<br />
 TLS_ECDHE_RSA_WITH_AES_256_GCM_SHA384<br />